carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 ## Execution of the script.

-As mentioned at the beginning, we execute `./tasty_images.sh` at the command line.
-We need to make sure that we have changed the file permissions to `chmod 755`.
+Ensure that the script permissions are the correct ones to be executed.
+If an error is thrown, then have them changed by issuing  `chmod 755 tasty_images.sh`.

 We need to set up some default values in the above script:

 ![View of script](images/shell-1.jpg)

+Note that since hardcode `VERSION_NAME`, if the script is run again to train a new model, it needs to be changed or it will throw an error.

-Note that we need to `source activate MY_ENVIRONMENT` first.
+Before start running the script, we need to `source activate MY_ENVIRONMENT` first.
 In this project `MY_ENVIRONMENT` is `wellio`.

+As mentioned at the beginning, we execute `./tasty_images.sh` at the command line.

 ![Run the shell](images/tut-1.jpg)

+As soon as the script starts to run, it will start by pre-processing of the images specified on the evaluation `.csv` images using Google Dataflow.

+Dataflow can be monitored <https://console.cloud.google.com/dataflow?project=wellio-kadaif>

 ## The "tasty/not-tasty" image classification task